shruthinpsbit9/Instagram-User-Behavior-and-Influencer-Mapping-SQL--based-Project-/README.md

 ##  Project Files
 -  Dataset: Instagram Dataset.csv
 -  SQL Queries: SQL Analysis.sql
--  Full Documentation: Analysis (full documentation).docx
+-  Full Documentation: Analysis Documentation.docx
--  Presentation: Instagram User Behaviour Presentation.pdf
+-  Presentation: Presentation.pdf

  Use the presentation for quick understanding.
  Use the full documentation for detailed SQL queries and outputs.